zhongerting/WarpX2511-xjtu/Docs/source/install/hpc/lxplus.rst

 Installation profile file
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The easiest way to install the dependencies is to use the pre-prepared ``warpx.profile`` as follows:
+For convenience, all variables, cloning WarpX, and loading the LCG view required for the dependencies are available in the profile file ``warpx.profile`` as follows:

 .. code-block:: bash

     cp $WORK/warpx/Tools/machines/lxplus-cern/lxplus_warpx.profile.example $WORK/lxplus_warpx.profile
     source $WORK/lxplus_warpx.profile

-When doing this one can directly skip to the :ref:`Building WarpX <building-lxplus-warpx>` section.

 To have the environment activated at every login it is then possible to add the following lines to the ``.bashrc``